Q-Zee/DWave/README.md

 The airline crew trip problem is a recurring crew planning process (usually each month or 28 day period) most scheduled airline must solve to create Fatigue Management Regulation and Policy compliant flight duty periods for pilots and flight attendants.

-The [prototype](https://github.com/Q-Zee/DWave/blob/main/Quzzi) proposes a QUBO solver using a Binary Quadratic Model.
+The [prototype](https://q-zee.github.io/DWave/Quzzi/) proposes a QUBO solver using a Binary Quadratic Model (BQM).

-With the release of the new DWave CQM solver in October 2021, there is an intent to rewrite the solver as a CQM model.
+With the release of the new DWave Constrained Quadratic Model (CQM) solver in October 2021, there is an intent to write a new version as a CQM model.
 As other examples below demonstrate, implementing constraints using CQM has shown to be far easier than with BQM.

 ## Example 2 - 🐺 🐐 🥗 Solving the Wolf-Goat-Cabbage riddle using CQM